Owning a website is similar to owning a car: regular and preventive maintenance is required to ensure it’s secure, reliable, and stable.

 What is nonprofit website maintenance?

-Nonprofit website maintenance, sometimes referred to as website management, is the process of monitoring your website’s performance and making regular updates to ensure the site is secure, user-friendly, and useful for your organization.
+Nonprofit website maintenance, sometimes called website management, is the process of monitoring your website’s performance and making regular updates to keep the site secure, user-friendly, and helpful.
+It involves making regular technical updates to ensure it’s safe and functional, as well as refreshing content to feature accurate mission information and success stories.

-Why is careful management important for the health of your website?
+Why is careful nonprofit website maintenance important for your site’s health?

-Simply put, it’s easier and a lot less stressful to perform regular maintenance than it is to deal with outages, site slowness, hacking, or site errors.
+Your nonprofit website’s health depends on consistent care to keep up with both shifting organizational needs and external security threats.
+Without it, your site can quickly become a liability that harms your mission instead of helping it.
+Plus, it’s a lot less stressful to perform regular nonprofit website maintenance than it is to deal with outages, site slowness, hacking, or site errors.

-To get more specific, keeping your site updated is important for several reasons:
+To get more specific, keeping your site updated matters for:

-- Relevance: Website maintenance isn’t all about security and stability; it’s also about providing relevant and reliable information.
-If your website content is outdated and doesn’t show the dynamic work of your organization, then visitors and donors will likely be turned off.
+- Relevance: Website maintenance is also about providing current and compelling information.
+If your website content is outdated and doesn’t reflect your organization’s dynamic work, then visitors and potential donors will be less likely to engage with your cause.

-What are the benefits of maintaining a high-quality website?
+What are the benefits of maintaining a high-quality nonprofit website?

-There are a few obvious benefits to having a website that works great and looks even better.
-For instance, you’ll get more visitors who stay on your site for long periods of time and take actions to support your work.
+There are a few obvious benefits to having a website that works and looks great.
+For one, more visitors will stay on your site for longer periods of time and take actions to support your work.

-However, managing your website and its functionality has another key benefit — it gives your team the confidence it needs to rely on your site for importance marketing and fundraising tasks.
-In other words, when you know that your website is working well consistently, you can use it as part of your strategy to accomplish your mission.
+Plus, managing your website proactively gives your team confidence to rely on your site for important marketing and fundraising tasks.
+In other words, when you know that your website is working well consistently, you can strategically use it to advance your mission.

-Here are just a few things a high-quality website can help you do:
+Here are just a few things a well-maintained website can help you do:

 - Spread awareness of your mission and vision